spack/spack/lib/spack/docs/packaging_guide.rst

 ~~~~~~~~~~~~~~~~~~~~

 Just under the class name is a description of the ``libelf`` package.
-In Python, this is called a *docstring*, and it's a multi-line,
+In Python, this is called a *docstring*: a multi-line, triple-quoted
-triple-quoted (``"""``) string that comes just after the definition of
+(``"""``) string that comes just after the definition of a class.
-a class.
-Spack uses the docstring to generate the description of the
+Spack uses the docstring to generate the description of the package
-package that is shown when you run ``spack info``.
-If you don't provide
+that is shown when you run ``spack info``.
+If you don't provide a
-a description, Spack will just print "None" for the description.
+description, Spack will just print "None" for the description.

 In addition to the package description, there are a few fields you'll
 need to fill out.
 They are as follows: